Jagex: Chronicle: RuneScape Legends

+Runescape: Dragonwilds

+A cooperative survival game titled Runescape: Dragonwilds was released via Steam's early access in April 2025.

 Published

 War of Legends

 War of Legends was an MMORTS set in a world of ancient Chinese mythology, which was released on 19 January 2010.
 It was Jagex's first MMORTS, the company's first externally developed game, the first game published by Jagex not to be written in Java, and the company's first microtransactional game.
-The game was shut down on 22 December 2014, and on 29 January 2015 Jagex announced that the game would not come back online due to unresolved security issues.
+The game was shut down on 22 December 2014, and on 29 January 2015 Jagex announced that the game would not come back online due to security issues that could not be resolved by the external development studio.

+Planetarion

+Since 26 July 2010, Jagex has owned the rights to the online space warfare game, Planetarion.
+Although Jagex initially intended to develop the game further themselves, in 2013 they licensed the IP to a third party developer.
+Planetarion has been online since 2000 and has a loyal player base.

 Herotopia

 On 10 May 2011 Jagex announced that it was working with the New York-based children's media company Herotainment to publish a new browser-based game called Herotopia, which was released on 25 May.
 According to Jagex the game will be a "virtual world which provides kids with a fun and enjoyable experience they can make their own."
 The game is now closed.